solo-fsw/opensesame-tobii-env/README.md

 The instructions below provide information on installing and running OpenSesame 3 in a Python 3.8 environment.

 ## Installing the environment opensesame3-py38
 The instructions below only need to be done once to create the environment.
-Any consecutive times, see [Activating the environment and opening OpenSesame](#Activating-the-environment-and-opening-OpenSesame) below.
+Any consecutive times, see [Activating the environment and opening OpenSesame 3](#Activating-the-environment-and-opening-OpenSesame-3) below.
 1. Download the opensesame3 folder located inside this repo (click [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fsolo-fsw%2Fopensesame-tobii-env%2Ftree%2Fmain%2Fopensesame3) to download the folder).
 1. Unzip the opensesame3 folder.
 1. Open the Anaconda prompt (click on Windows Start menu and type "Anaconda prompt").